thagabe/WSL2-Linux-Kernel/Documentation/admin-guide/sysctl/kernel.rst

 ``msgmni`` is the maximum number of IPC queues.
 32000 by default (``MSGMNI``).

-All of these parameters are set per ipc namespace.
-The maximum number of bytes in POSIX message queues is limited by ``RLIMIT_MSGQUEUE``.
-This limit is respected hierarchically in the each user namespace.

 msg_next_id, sem_next_id, and shm_next_id (System V IPC)
 ========================================================